-Kent State Stark students, faculty and staff recycled more than 50 tons of paper and nearly 11 tons of plastic, aluminum and glass (combined) for the 2008-09 FY, as reported by the Stark County Regional Planning Commission.
+The Kent State Stark community recycles more than 62 tons of paper, plastic, aluminum and glass each year, as reported by the Stark County Regional Planning Commission.
 Each campus office and public space has recycling containers.
 Recycling establishes good habits for the students, decreases waste in landfills and has eliminated one of the campus’ weekly trash collections.

 Duplex Printing Saves Paper